Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 AStyle doesn't actually claim to be a JavaScript formatter, it relies on its Java/C++ abilities.
 One gremlin: it turns exact comparisons `===` and `!==` into `== =` and `!= =`.
 Easily fixed with sed: `cat file.js | sed 's/== =/===/g' | sed 's/!= =/!==/g'`.
 You can also easily rebuild AStyle from the source to recognize the operator `===` and `!==`.

 p5.js developers use [prettier](https://prettier.io/) and [ESlint](https://eslint.org/).
 A good guide to installing Prettier on Mac is here: [Installing Prettier](http://blog.teamtreehouse.com/install-node-js-npm-mac).
-Prettier has only a few style options and is aimed at maintaining a uniform style of code in large collaborative projects, like p5.js on GitHub.
+Prettier has only a few style options and is aimed at maintaining a quite strict and uniform style of code in large collaborative projects, like p5.js on GitHub.

 Academic note: Python uses _nothing but_ spaces to indent and block code.
 Correct indentation is key.
 ```javascript